nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Marking attendance of students : `mark`

-Increments the attendance of all students in EduConnect by 1.
+Increases the attendance of all students in EduConnect by 1.

 Format: `mark`

 ### Unmarking attendance of a particular student : `unmark`

-Decrements the attendance of a particular student in EduConnect by 1.
+Reduces the attendance of one or more students in EduConnect by 1.

 Format: `unmark INDEX`

+* You can unmark attendance for one or more students by specifying their INDEX(es) in the list.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The person corresponding to the index must be a student.
+* The student must have attended at least one day to be unmarked.

 Example:
-* `unmark 1` decrements the attendance of the student at index 1 in EduConnect by 1.
+* `unmark 2` educes the attendance of the student at index 2 in EduConnect by 1.
+* `unmark 1 2 3` reduces the attendance of the 1st, 2nd, and 3rd students in the list by 1.

 ### Reset attendance of all students : `resetAttendance`